Get the Tata Capital App to apply for Loans & manage your account. Download Now

 • Regularly check your online credit score for any discrepancies and understand your potential loan eligibility.

 • Your online credit score should have a healthy mix of unsecured and secured credit.
-Here, the lesser unsecured loans you have active, the better your credit score.
+Here, the fewer unsecured loans you have active, the better your credit score.

 • Your credit utilisation on your credit card must be 30%-35% or lower than your current credit limit.
 However, not using your card at all can also lower your credit score.